top of page

 Neurologist Appointments and Tests

 Undertaken not more than once every twelve months by a neurologist a nerve conduction study revealed improvements in lower limb nerve conduction and functionality.
-Had previously been assumed a plateau was attained.
+It had previously been assumed a plateau was attained.
 This was incorrect.
-Small improvements greater than fifty months from diagnosis still achievable.
-Although nerve conduction is outside of acceptable parameters.
+Small improvements greater than fifty months from diagnosis were still achievable.
+These improvements were not really felt in a practical sense.
+Nerve conduction was outside of acceptable parameters.
 Shows further improvement is possible even after fifty months.

 By way of an explanation.
 A nerve conduction study involves the combination of two electrodes placed on the skin of an arm or leg above a length of a nerve and electrical conduction is measured between the electrodes.
 Multiple nerves may be tested.
 The person quite often experiences a small amount of discomfort when the brief electrical shocks are applied.
 The shocks are low voltage and so are harmless to anyone.